andrgig/Data-Science-for-Management/README.md

 # Data Science for Management

 This repository is part of the Data Science for Management course I'm teaching at the University of Florence during 2016/2017 academic year.
-It is intenden to support students which are learning (main module language in brakets):
+It is intended to support students which are learning (main module language in brakets):

 - How to write scripts in R and Python (R & Python)
 - How to explore business data (R & Python)